gbmhunter/blog/content/electronics/circuit-design/capacitive-sensing/_index.md

 For information about capacitors in general, see the [Capacitor page](/electronics/components/capacitors).

 Capacitive sensing is a widely used technique for proximity detection, touch-screens, level measurement, and distance measurements.
-It is used in the more expensive touch-screens found in today's smart phones (as opposed to the cheaper and poorer performing resistive touch screens), for contact-less buttons (see page on [Capacitive Touch Sensing](/electronics/circuit-design/capacitive-touch-sensing)), the distance measuring mechanism in digital calipers, liquid level measurement and much more.
+It is used in the more expensive touch-screens found in today's smart phones (as opposed to the cheaper and poorer performing resistive touch screens), for contact-less buttons (see page on [Capacitive Touch Sensing](/electronics/circuit-design/capacitive-touch-sensing)), the distance measuring mechanism in digital callipers, liquid level measurement and much more.

-{{< figure src="/images/2012/05/capacitive-encoder-photo-cui-amt.jpg" width="300px" caption="The CUI AMT100 series capacitive encoders with up to 2048 counts per revolution.
+{{< img src="capacitive-encoder-photo-cui-amt.jpg" width="300px" caption="The CUI AMT100 series capacitive encoders with up to 2048 counts per revolution.
 Image from http://www.engineerlive.com/Asia-Pacific-Engineer/Time_Compression/Capacitive_encoder_offers_versatility/22119/."  >}}

 ## Applications